BS Computer Science

 How do automatic translation apps work?
 How do driverless cars “see” the road?
 What has been behind the recent streak of computer programs beating human world champions at all kinds of games?
 The AI and Robotics concentration is concerned with understanding the building blocks of cognition, as well as applying them to the development of systems that are able to perform tasks traditionally associated with human brainpower, dexterity, and/or mobility.
 Courses in this concentration will cover abstract notions of intelligence, including logical reasoning, knowledge representation, language, and planning; a spectrum of methods for pattern analysis and learning-by-example, including deep learning and neural networks; and skills for embodied agents, such as perception (via visual and other sensors), navigation, and interaction.

 Bioinformatics lies at the intersection of computational science and biology.
-The field is gaining impact in recent years as biology becomes increasingly data-centric and quantitative.
+The field has gained impact in recent years as biology becomes increasingly data-centric and quantitative.
 There is a growing need for individuals with training in biology, chemistry, and computer science.
-This concentration combines background in life sciences with expertise in computational methods to fill this need.
+This concentration combines a background in life sciences with expertise in computational methods to fill this need.
 Students successfully completing this concentration will be well-prepared for graduate studies in computer science or bioinformatics and for a variety of interdisciplinary careers in industry and in health and research institutes.

 Backdoor vulnerabilities.
 Denial of service attacks.
 Viruses, worms, and cyberintrusions.
 Massive security breaches at major corporations, government facilities, and other institutions are announced on a regular basis.
 Is it any surprise that cybersecurity experts are among the most in-demand computer science professionals?
 Students in this concentration study the whole spectrum of vulnerabilities as well as countermeasures to defend against them.
 Learn how to design secure software/hardware systems and networks; explore intrusion detection, cryptographic protocols, firewalls, and access control, among other topics.